Optimal error analysis of an interior penalty virtual element method for fourth-order singular perturbation problems: Introduction

 where $\bm{n} = (n_1,n_2)$ is the unit outer normal to $\partial \Omega$, and $\varepsilon$ is a real parameter satisfying $0< \varepsilon\le 1$.
 In this article, we are primarily concerned with the case where $\varepsilon \to 0$, or the differential equation formally degenerates to the Poisson equation, but with the ``extra'' normal boundary condition, which will produce boundary layers in the first derivatives of $u$.

-This paper focuses on Virtual Element Methods (VEMs), a generalization of the standard finite element method that accommodates general polytopal meshes \cite{Beirao-Brezzi-Cangiani-2013, Ahmad-Alsaedi-Brezzi-2013, Beirao-Brezzi-Marini-2014}.
-Recently, the interior penalty technique for VEMs has been explored in \cite{ZMZW2023IPVEM} for the biharmonic equation, using the same degrees of freedom (DoFs) as for the $ H^1 $-conforming virtual elements \cite{Beirao-Brezzi-Cangiani-2013}.
-This numerical scheme can be viewed as a combination of the virtual element space and a discontinuous Galerkin method, as the resulting global discrete space is not $ C^0 $-continuous and an interior penalty formulation is adopted to enforce the continuity of the solution.
+{ This paper focuses on the Virtual Element Method (VEM), which extends the standard finite element method to accommodate general polytopal meshes \cite{Beirao-Brezzi-Cangiani-2013, Ahmad-Alsaedi-Brezzi-2013, Beirao-Brezzi-Marini-2014}.
+Compared to traditional finite element methods, VEMs offer advantages in handling complex geometries and problems with high-regularity solutions \cite{Brezzi-Marini-2013,Zhao-Chen-2016,Zhao-Zhang-Chen-2018,Chen-HuangX-2020}.
+Moreover, thanks to the great flexibility in mesh choice, VEMs require no special treatment for hanging nodes, which provides a significant advantage in mesh refinement \cite{ChenHuangLin2022avem,Carsten2023Morley}.} Recently, the interior penalty technique for VEMs has been explored in \cite{ZMZW2023IPVEM} for the biharmonic equation, using the same degrees of freedom (DoFs) as for the $ H^1 $-conforming virtual elements \cite{Beirao-Brezzi-Cangiani-2013}.
+This numerical scheme can be viewed as a combination of the virtual element space and a discontinuous Galerkin method, as the resulting global discrete space is { $H^1$-nonconforming} and an interior penalty formulation is adopted to enforce the continuity of the solution.
 The interior penalty method is then applied to tackle the fourth-order singular perturbation problem in \cite{ZZ24}, with certain adaptations to the original space.
 These modifications include changes in the definition of the $ H^1 $-type projection and the selection of the DoFs.
 In contrast to the approach in \cite{ZZ24}, we in \cite{FY24} adopt the original formulation introduced in \cite{ZMZW2023IPVEM} to address the fourth-order singular perturbation problem \eqref{strongform}.
-To streamline the implementation, we modify the jumps and averages in the penalty term by incorporating the elliptic projector $ \Pi_h^\nabla $.
+To streamline the implementation, we modify the jumps and averages in the penalty term by incorporating the elliptic projector $ \Pi_h^\nabla $. { It is worth noting that although the IPVEM is $H^1$-nonconforming and { thus requires lower regularity assumptions on the solution \cite{ZJZZ24} compared to $C^0$-continuous finite elements}, the a priori error estimates in \cite{ZMZW2023IPVEM,FY24,ZZ24} show that the interior penalty virtual elements behave similarly to $C^0$-continuous elements.
+This property can be extended to the a posteriori setting, as neither the discrete scheme nor the error estimators require explicit accounting of function jumps \cite{FHYZ2026}.}